 Don’t Make Rushed Decisions Based on Results

-While a background check provides information about your job candidate, it doesn’t and shouldn’t automatically tell you if you should hire them or not.
+While a custom background check will provide you with all of the information about your job candidate that you could ever want, it doesn’t and shouldn’t automatically tell you if you should hire them or not.
 If a background check shows a criminal record or other information that makes you uneasy, you should talk to your candidate about it.
 Give them a chance to explain what happened.
 It’s possible that the spot on their record comes from a misunderstanding or relatively minor mistake that happened in the past.
 The information might also be a mistake, and your applicants have a right to dispute that inaccuracy.
 No matter what, the point of a background check is to give you the tools you need to make a careful decision.
 This means you should take your time and gather all the information before writing off a candidate.

 Don’t Slack on Communication